What is remedial massage?

 Reducing physical and psychological stress

-Aside from just giving your body a much needed rest and feeling great to boot, remedial massage also positively affects the neurohormones that regulate how you feel.
+Aside from just giving your body much-needed rest and feeling great to boot, remedial massage also positively affects the neurohormones that regulate how you feel.
 A session with a massage therapist should stimulate the production of endorphins which help elevate your mood and decrease your cortisol levels which are related to stress.
 This often also helps encourage mental alertness and clarity by allowing your body to relax.

 Boosted immunity and wellbeing

-Lower cortisol levels and increased relaxation has also been linked to a stronger immune system.
+Lower cortisol levels and increased relaxation have also been linked to a stronger immune system.
 A session with a massage therapist can help improve lymphatic drainage, boost lymphocytes which help detoxify the body and lower levels of cytokines which stimulate inflammation.

 Improved sleep quality

 Issues with sleep are often associated with pain and physical and emotional stress.
-By improving the body’s ability to heal itself, reducing musculoskeletal related pain and stimulating relaxation remedial massage has been linked with a better night’s sleep and a more alert state when awake.
+By improving the body’s ability to heal itself, reducing musculoskeletal-related pain and stimulating relaxation remedial massage has been linked with a better night’s sleep and a more alert state when awake.